Tihati Productions began 2020 with the expectation that this year could be its best in business.

 DLIR spokesman William Kunstman said the state also has triggered another extended benefits program, which would give Hawaii residents another 13 weeks of unemployment behind the initial 26 weeks as long as Hawaii stays eligible.

 Hawaii residents also might also be eligible for a $100-a-week plus-up program created by the state Legislature using $230 million from CARES Act funds that were allocated to the state.
 The program is expected to run from Saturday to Dec.
-30, but the money isn’t payable if the federal government authorizes another plus-up benefit of $300.
+30, but the money isn’t payable if the federal government authorizes another plus-up benefit of more than $300.

 Hawaii employers also are reeling from uncertainty in a climate where lockdowns continue as COVID-19 continues spreading across Hawaii and the mainland.

 Sea Life Park said it intends on Friday to permanently lay off 55 employees who were originally placed on furlough March 17.